 Botox was introduced to the world in the late 1980s by ophthalmologists, who began using it to treat optic muscle disorders.
 It was approved by the Food and Drug Administration (FDA) for the treatment of moderate to severe frown lines between the eyebrows (glabellar lines) in 2002, and its popularity has soared ever since.
 Botox is consistently one of the top five nonsurgical cosmetic procedures performed each year.

-In addition to glabellar lines, Botox is used to eradicate crow’s feet, frown lines, and furrows in the forehead.
-It is also approved to treat a variety of medical conditions, including ocular muscle spasms, problems with eye coordination, severe armpit perspiration, migraine headaches, overactive bladder, urinary incontinence related to nerve damage from conditions such as multiple sclerosis and spine injury.
+In addition to glabellar lines, Botox is used to eradicate crow’s feet, frown lines and furrows in the forehead.
+Whereas treating crow's feet with Botox was for many years an off-label use, the toxin got the official FDA nod for treating crow's feet in late 2013.
+Botox is also approved to treat a variety of medical conditions, including ocular muscle spasms, problems with eye coordination, severe armpit perspiration, migraine headaches, overactive bladder, urinary incontinence related to nerve damage from conditions such as multiple sclerosis and spine injury.
 Botox is being studied to determine if it might be useful in treating conditions such as knee and hip osteoarthritis, temporomandibular joint disorder (TMJ) and benign prostatic hyperplasia (BPH).

 How Botox Works